datathings/greycat-training-python-sdk-101/README.md

 - Python >= 3.8
 - pip

-In some operating systems python executable is exposed as `python3` and others `python`.
+In some operating systems Python executable is exposed as `python3` and others `python`.
 Please adapt the examples below according to your system.

 ### GreyCat setup